canSAS-org/1dwg/1dwg/trunk/doc/source/examples.rst

 *cansas1d.xml*
 ---------------------

-The example data file *cansas1d.xml* (http://www.cansas.org/trac/canSAS/browser/1dwg/trunk/cansas1d.xml)
+The example data file :download:`cansas1d.xml<../../cansas1d.xml>` (http://www.cansas.org/trac/canSAS/browser/1dwg/trunk/cansas1d.xml)
 shows examples
 of most of the elements of the cansas1d/1.1 standard.
-Only a single data point has been shown to more clearly show the other structure.
+Only a single data point has been provided here to more clearly show the other structure in the data file.

 .. index:: XML; cansas1d/1.1 data file